Vincent de Paul Wehrle

 Vincent de Paul Wehrle, O.S.B., (December 19, 1855 – November 2, 1941) was a Swiss-born Benedictine monk and prelate of the Roman Catholic Church.
 His birth name was Johann Baptist Wehrle.

 Wehrle served as the first bishop of the new Diocese of Bismarck in North Dakota from 1910 to 1939.

 Biography

 Early life

 Vincent Wehrle was born on December 19, 1855, in Berg, St. Gallen, Switzerland to Johann Baptist and Elisabeth (née Hafner) Wehrle.
 He studied at the minor seminary of St. Gallen for four years, when it was closed down by an anti-clerical state government.
 He then studied at Einsiedeln Abbey for two years.
-He made his profession as a member of the Order of St. Benedict (more commonly known as the Benedictines) at Einsiedeln on December 3, 1876.
+He made his profession as a member of the Order of St. Benedict (Benedictines) at Einsiedeln on December 3, 1876.